-This section provides instructions for downloading DS4000 storage server controller firmware and NVSRAM, DS4000 Storage Expansion Enclosure ESM firmware, and drive firmware.
+This section provides instructions for downloading DS4000 storage subsystem controller firmware and NVSRAM, DS4000 Storage Expansion Enclosure ESM firmware, and drive firmware.
 Normally, the DS4000 Storage Subsystem firmware download sequence starts with controller firmware, followed by the NVSRAM and then the ESM firmware, and concludes with the drive firmware.
-However, always check the DS4000 Storage Subsystem controller firmware readme file for any controller firmware Dependencies and Prerequisites before apply the firmware updates to the DS4000 storage subsystem.
-Updating any components of the DS4000 Storage Subsystem firmware without complying with the Dependencies and Prerequisites may cause down time (to fix the problems or recover).
+However, always check the DS4000 storage subsystem controller firmware readme file for any controller firmware dependencies and prerequisites before applying the firmware updates to the DS4000 storage subsystem.
+(See "Storage Manager documentation and readme files" on page 1 for instructions that describe how to find the readme files online.)
+Updating any components of the DS4000 Storage Subsystem firmware without complying with the dependencies and prerequisites might cause down time (to fix the problems or recover).
 Recommendation: Contact IBM support if you have any questions regarding the appropriate download sequence for a particular version of firmware.